wzhouwzhou/ytsearcher/README.md

     const { YTSearcher } = require('ytsearcher');
     const searcher = new YTSearcher(apikey);

+It's a good idea to get a key due to Google's rate limit on the API.
 For details on how to obtain an API key and create a project visit [this link](https://developers.google.com/youtube/v3/getting-started)

 By default the api key will be irretrievable.